vanillaSlice/snippets/README.md

 # Snippets

-A place to store my random snippets of code in various different languages
+A place to store my random snippets of code in various different languages.